Balance of payments, UK: January to March 2026

 Data sources

-Balance of payments statistics are compiled from a variety of sources, produced in the national accounts sector and financial accounts (SFA) framework.
-Some of the main sources used in the compilation include:
+Balance of payments statistics are compiled from a variety of sources and produced using the national accounts sector and financial accounts (SFA) framework.
+Some of the main sources used include:

 • overseas trade statistics (HM Revenue and Customs (HMRC))

-• International Trade in Services Survey (ITIS) (Office for National Statistics (ONS))
+• International Trade in Services Survey (ITIS) from the Office for National Statistics (ONS)

 • International Passenger Survey (ONS); this was suspended between March 2020 and January 2021 because of the coronavirus (COVID-19) pandemic, and is currently undergoing transformation